 Next, add the Average Of Other Customer Sales measure into the line values.

-Once done, go to Filters and filter out Customer Sales that are not blank and then click Apply Filter.
+Once done, go to Filters and filter out Customer Sales that are not blank and click Apply Filter.

-Lastly, similar with the Customer Table Title measure, change the title of the visual with the Customer Chart Title measure.
+Lastly, similar to the Customer Table Title measure, change the title of the visual with the Customer Chart Title measure.

 This measure harvests the selections of the Top N and Direction slicers and combines them with static text to form the title.

 From there, you’ll notice that the table says “and” while the chart says “versus”.